30 Fun Christmas Eve Activities for Families

 Go Ice Skating

-If you have a place nearby that you can go ice skating, this is a fun activity for your family to do together on Christmas Eve.
+If you have a place nearby where you can go ice skating, this is a fun activity for your family to do together on Christmas Eve.
 Take in the magic of Christmas together this year on the ice.

 Share 3 Gifts